aniketartani/College-Management-System/README.md

     </h2>
     <p>
         <h4>This Project Mainly has 4 Modules:</h4>
-        <li><h2>Student Profile:</h2></li> In the student Profile section, we can see all the general informations related  to students.
-Furthermore, we can add, remove and update the informations.
+        <h2>Student Profile:</h2></li> In the student Profile section, we can see all the general informations related  to students.
+Furthermore, we can add, remove and update the informations.<br>
-        <li><h2>Fee Report:</h2></li>In the Fee report section, we can store or display fee information related to students.
+       <h2>Fee Report:</h2></li>In the Fee report section, we can store or display fee information related to students.<br>
-        <li><h2>Library Management System</h2></li><br>In this window we can see all the issued book related details.
-It additionally provides a book issue feature where we can check all the present books and issue them.
+     <h2>Library Management System</h2></li><br>In this window we can see all the issued book related details.
+It additionally provides a book issue feature where we can check all the present books and issue them.<br>
-       <li><h2> Marksheet</h2></li>: In the marksheet section,  we can search students mark sheet via registration number and also we can instantly add new mark sheet too into the local database.
+ <h2> Marksheet</h2></li>: In the marksheet section,  we can search students mark sheet via registration number and also we can instantly add new mark sheet too into the local database.<br>
         </p>
         <h2>3.
 Advantages and the main functionality of your application:
         </h2>